 For those willing to stray off the beaten track, Kitich Camp offers an invigorating forest wildlife experience unique in Africa.
-Overlooking a river glade within the lush indigenous forest, Kitich is the only camp situated in the Mathews Mountain Range, a spectacular 'sky island' that stretches back at least 10 millennia, formed by isolated mountain forests that rise up out tjhe surrounding vast desert plains to an altitude of 2,200 metres.
+Overlooking a river glade within the lush indigenous forest, Kitich is the only camp situated in the Mathews Mountain Range, a spectacular 'sky island' that stretches back at least 10 millennia, formed by isolated mountain forests that rise up from the surrounding vast desert plains to an altitude of 2,200 metres.

-In this 900 square kilometres of untouched mountain wilderness you can swim in rock pools formed by cystal clear mountain streams and learn traditional ways of tracking wildlife while being guided by experienced Samburu warriors along the dense forest paths.
+In this 900 square kilometres of untouched mountain wilderness you can swim in rock pools formed by crystal clear mountain streams and learn traditional ways of tracking wildlife while being guided by experienced Samburu warriors along the dense forest paths.

 Dubbed a 'biological bonanza' by the BBC, this area is home to melanistic leopard, forest elephant, lion, buffalo, wild dog, the rare De Brazza monkey, Colobus monkey, greater kudu, giant forest hog as well as over 200 bird species, 15 species of butterflies, unique endemic cycads that dominated the landscape 280 million years ago and uncounted species of wild orchids.
-Kitich Camp was bought by Cheli & Peacock in 2009.
-Since then the number of tents has increased from 4 to 6, all brand new with completely redesigned ensuite bathrooms.
-The main areas of the camp have been fully refurbished as well and a new deck has been built in front of the lounge, which is a lovely river viewing area.